gohugoio/hugoDocs/content/en/tools/front-ends.md

 [HugoKit][]
 : HugoKit is a native Mac app for Hugo.
 It runs the development server, previews your content and templates, edits front matter and site configuration, checks a site before it ships, and publishes to GitHub Pages or over SFTP – all without the terminal.
 It works on the Hugo sites you already have, and leaves your files as it found them.
 Free.

-[Sitepins][]
-: Sitepins is a Git-based CMS built for static site generators like Hugo.
-It offers a clean visual editor, media management, role-based permissions, shortcode support, and more.
-To get started, simply connect your GitHub repository, configure your content folders, and start visually editing your Hugo site with Sitepins.

 ## Open-source

 [Decap CMS][]